SDUM: A Scalable Deep Unrolled Model for Universal MRI Reconstruction: Introduction

-\textbf{The scaling-law gap.} In adjacent domains, scaling laws~\cite{kaplan2020scaling,hoffmann2022training,zhai2022scaling}---empirical relationships quantifying how error decays with parameters, data, or compute---have become a practical compass for model design and resource allocation.
+\textbf{The scaling gap.} In adjacent domains, empirical scaling analyses~\cite{kaplan2020scaling,hoffmann2022training,zhai2022scaling}, quantifying how error decays with parameters, data, or compute,have become a practical compass for model design and resource allocation.
 MRI reconstruction lacks such guidance.
-Practitioners must rely on trial-and-error to decide whether to invest in wider backbones, deeper cascade unrolling, larger training sets, or additional compute, with no principled understanding of returns or saturation points.
+Practitioners must rely on trial-and-error to decide whether to invest in wider backbones, deeper cascade unrolling, or larger training sets, with no principled understanding of returns or saturation.

 \textbf{Limitations of existing approaches.} Current attempts at universal MRI reconstruction remain incomplete.
-Many deep unrolled models~\cite{hammernik2018learning,aggarwal2019modl} employ a scalar data-consistency (DC) weight that ignores sampling-pattern-specific density and noise characteristics.
-Conditioning mechanisms---when present---are often ad hoc or task-specific~\cite{xin2024enhanced}.
+Many deep unrolled models~\cite{hammernik2018learning,aggarwal2019modl} employ a scalar data-consistency (DC) weight that ignores sampling-density and noise characteristics specific to each trajectory.
+Conditioning mechanisms, when present, are often ad hoc or task-specific~\cite{xin2024enhanced}.
 Coil sensitivity maps (CSMs) are typically precomputed and fixed, limiting robustness to motion and field inhomogeneities.
 No existing approach has been validated as a single model across the full spectrum of cardiac MRI heterogeneity: multi-contrast, multi-trajectory, multi-center, multi-field-strength, and multi-population, simultaneously.